 Did you know signs and symptoms of stroke may last a short time and disappear?
 A stroke is a medical emergency, so don't delay in getting help.

-Learn more about recognizing, diagnosing and treating a stroke from Christine Delmonico, MD, Emergency Department, Buffalo Hospital, in the Community Health Topic public service announcements.
+Learn about recognizing, diagnosing and treating a stroke from Christine Delmonico, MD, Emergency Department, Buffalo Hospital, in these Community Health Topic public service announcements.

 Part 1: Recognizing stroke - signs and symptoms